mstabrin/eman2/sparx/doc/Tutorial/README.md

 4. Check if you did not do any mistakes in the syntax:
  **make check\_docx**
- This will create a new file **tutorial\_check.gfm**, that can be used to check the occuring errors.
+ This will create a new file **tutorial\_check.gfm**, that can be used to check the occurring errors.
  It also can also be used to create a diff with the .gfm file used in step 1.

-5. Fix occuring errors and repeat step 4.
+5. Fix occurring errors and repeat step 4.
  The errors:
  ('|||URLEND|||>', 'not found')
  ('|||URL|||<', 'not found')